-Connie raced home, pressing the boundaries of even her normal lead footedness, while trying not to scrape her still wet toenails on the gas or brake pedals and ruin the hastily applied plum pudding polish.
+Connie raced home, pressing the boundaries of even her normal tendency to speed.
+She kept an eye on her speed, trying to keep it under ten miles over the limit, while also trying not to scrape her still wet toenails on the gas or brake pedals and ruin the hastily applied plum pudding polish.

-She'd been midway through a well deserved pedicure, mentally scanning her short list of remaining tasks for the day, when she remembered something she was supposed to do this morning.
+She’d been midway through a well-deserved pedicure, reading a magazine and mentally scanning her short list of remaining tasks for the day, when she remembered something she’d forgotten to do this morning.
 Something very small, that would have taken her no more than five stinking minutes, but something very important to her fiancé.

 When Nate opened the basement door Connie heard the washing machine filling and winced.
 This was the third week in a row she’d forgotten to wash his work clothes.
 She’d quickly turned away so he wouldn’t see the guilt written all over her face.

 Shit.
 How could she have forgotten again?
 Sure she could blame her full course load of Masters level classes, but that excuse was getting old even to her ears.
 She managed to get all the other laundry done, even if it wasn’t always immediately folded and put away.
 For some reason there was a mental block in her brain where his work clothes were concerned.

 Connie kept her back to Nate and stepped out of his way when he moved to the fridge and grabbed a bottle of water.
 She waited for him to speak, knowing he was pissed off and not wanting to make it worse by playing innocent.
 She should just be up front and apologize, admit her mistake and ask for forgiveness.
 But it was getting to the point where she feared he wouldn’t give it even if she begged.